-Is this is what we signed up for when we became parents, to become cooks too?
+Is this what we signed up for when we became parents, to become cooks too?

-Before your little one was born, did you think about the fact that as a parents we have to prepare healthy meals and snacks every day?
+Before your little one was born, did you think about the fact that as parents we have to prepare healthy meals and snacks day after day?
 I sure didn't!

 And obviously home made food is better for our children than take out or frozen dinners...
-But hours in the kitchen can make any parent tired and cranky... and that's also not good!
+But hours in the kitchen can make any parent tired and overwhelmed and that's also not good!